llllllllll/combine/README.rst

-     check-ip      Check the current ip address against the... gen-token     Generate a token for a user. irc           Serve the irc bot an enter into a repl where... train         Run the model training service.
+     check-ip      Check the current ip address against the... gen-token     Generate a token for a user. irc           Serve the irc bot an enter into a repl where... server        Serve the replay upload page and combine web... train         Run the model training service.
-     train-single  Manually train the model for a given user. uploader      Serve the replay upload page.
+     train-single  Manually train the model for a given user

 Fabric
 ~~~~~~